Samsung goes customisable crazy with Galaxy Z Flip3 Bespoke Edition

 The Samsung Galaxy Z Flip3 Bespoke Edition and Galaxy Watch4 Bespoke Edition are available now.
 It's well worth a play on the Bespoke Studio even if you don't intend to buy.

-You can download and share your creation.
-If you do place an oder, it's made specially for you, wrapped in limited edition packaging with a Bespoke Edition wallpaper and Cover Screen.
+You can download and share your creation and, if you do place an oder, it's made specially for you, wrapped in limited edition packaging with a Bespoke Edition wallpaper and Cover Screen.
 A year of Samsung Care+ protection is also included with the Flip3, covering accidental damage, including screen replacement, water damage and back cover replacement.

 MORE: